EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 #### Packages

-Package names must be singular, in lowercase, and use camelCase if composed.
+Package names must be singular, in lowercase.

-**Example:** `mathUtility`
+In case for composed packages, you can both keep it all in lowercase, or use an underscore.

+Anyway, it is recommended to use non composed names for packages.

+If the package name begins with a digit or any other illegal character, the suggested convention is to add an underscore aswell.

+**Example:** `mathutility` or `math_utility` **Underscore Example:** `_2025exercise`

 #### Classes